 Guy Edouard Alphonse Paul de Rothschild (1909-2007)

-Guy was also a well-known and respected Jewish philanthropist.
-In 1950, he founded the United Jewish Fund (UJF), a federation of about 200 Jewish social, educational, and cultural associations.
-He headed the UJF until 1982 at which time his son, David, assumed its leadership.
-The UJF played a large part in restructuring the French Jewish community following World War II.
+In 1950, Guy de Rothschild became the first president of the Fonds Social Juif Unifié (FSJU) (United Jewish Welfare Fund), a federation of about 200 Jewish social, educational, and cultural associations.
+He headed the FSJU until 1982 at which time his son, David, assumed its leadership.
+The FSJU played a large part in restructuring the French Jewish community following the Second World War.
 After marrying Marie-Hélène van Zuylen de Nyevelt de Haar, a Roman Catholic, in 1957 Guy felt compelled to resign the Presidency of the Jewish Consistory, the organization created in 1905 to represent French Jewry.